Titles of Honor

 The use of the title of honor "Son of God" is worship.

 Jesus said we are all brothers, and in so doing he put us all on the same level.
-The early church followed His example and frequently attached the title brother to members of the church.
+The early church obeyed His instructions and frequently referred to members of the church as "brother"—a title of honor that exalted no one above another, because they all shared it equally .

 Referring to someone as a brother was so common among the Church that, if you referred to someone as a brother, it was understood that you were talking about a Christian.